-Glendale may be better known for Middle Eastern food, but Northeast Pasadena features plenty of interesting Armenian, Lebanese and Syrian options, including sit-down restaurants, delis and this stellar Syrian bakery.
+Glendale may be better known for Middle Eastern food, but Northeast Pasadena features plenty of interesting Armenian, Lebanese and Syrian options, including sit-down restaurants, delis and Old Sasoon Bakery, a stellar Syrian food destination.

 Haroutioun Geragosian began working at a bakery in Aleppo, Syria, at age 13 in order to supply his family with bread.
 Geragosian absorbed baking knowledge and opened his own Aleppo bakery in 1948, calling it Old Sasoon Bakery, named for a village in Armenia that his grandparents left after World War II.
 He relocated his family and bakery to Pasadena in 1986, selling just lahmajunes (ground beef flatbreads), cheese and spinach beorags (savory pies).
 Son Joseph Geragosian is now in charge of daily operations.
 Old Sasoon’s sign now reads “Abou Yousef,” which means “Joseph’s father” in Arabic.